Q&A: Do I Have to Follow Back Everyone Who Follows Me on Social Media?

 X is the only network with a culture where people expect to be thanked for following you, retweeting – sharing a post with their followers — or mentioning – aka a “shout out”.
 You don’t have to follow everyone back.
 Here’s how you can judge who to follow or who to ignore on X…

 Are they in your industry or a related industry?
-Look to see how many tweets they’ve made and how many followers they have.
+Look to see how many posts they’ve made and how many followers they have.
 Are they sharing content that’s valuable to you or your target market?
-You also want to follow influencers and newsmakers in your industry — the folks with a lot of followers and are actively tweeting.
+You also want to follow influencers and newsmakers in your industry — the folks with a lot of followers and who are actively posting.
 Don’t waste time following influencers who

 Look at when they joined Twitter/X and when they last tweeted.
 They could be a newbie.
 If you like what they’re posting, by all means, follow them back.
-Basically, everyone starts off as a newbie — following a lot of people to get noticed; then as you share good, quality content, you become a relationship builder with more or less an even follower-to-following ratio.
+Basically, everyone starts as a newbie, following a lot of people to get noticed.
+Then, as you share good, quality content, you become a relationship builder with more or less an even follower-to-following ratio.
 And that’s the idea — you want to build relationships.

 Related: 5 Types of X Users – Which one are you?